 Hikers want no bunching, no blisters or hot spots, and for their socks to act as one system with their foot and boot or shoe.
 Darn Tough Hiking socks, with their elastic-supported leg and foot arch and high-density knit, stay right where you want them for their entire journey.

-Well-fitting socks reduce foot fatigue and increase long-term durability as well.
+Well-fitting socks reduce foot fatigue, help prevent blisters (no liner socks needed), and increase long-term durability as well.
 Make sure to check our size chart to verify you’re getting the right size for your foot.

 Moisture Management & Odor Resistance